Fortinet Firewall Live!

 5. Managing a bridge can be challenging in large setups.

-How to Configure a Network Bridge
+How to Set up a Network Bridge

 Configuring a network bridge involves setting up a device to connect two separate sub-networks (sub-LANs).
 While the steps can differ depending on the system you are using, this guide will focus on setting up a bridge on a Linux machine.
 Windows users will follow similar procedures with slight variations in terminology.